JagCesar/Tesla-API/README.md

 ## How to get started

-The best way to use this code in your project is by using [Carthage](https://github.com/carthage/carthage).
-If you haven't used [Carthage](https://github.com/carthage/carthage) before, follow the [Readme](https://github.com/Carthage/Carthage/blob/master/README.md) in their repo to get it up and running on your machine.
+The best way to use this code in your project is to add is as a Swift Package dependency.
+[Check out this tutorial by Apple to get started.](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app)

-Once you have [Carthage](https://github.com/carthage/carthage) installed on your machine, add `github "JagCesar/Tesla-API"` to your `Cartfile`.

-When you've done this, [follow the instructions](https://github.com/carthage/carthage#getting-started) on how to compile your dependencies and add them to your project.

 ## How to use